 THE WILLOW CHRONICLE, VOL. 3

-The inclusion of significant doses of greed and betrayal, a touch of cannibalism, and a beautiful and faithful mahu — a third gender person named Mahana who becomes a friend and lover to them both — creates a story set in a world that is far different from the America that Billie and Bambi have left behind.
-But there remains a greater world to which they must return, a world where conflicts are resolved by fate, courage, perseverance, and a strategic return.
+The inclusion of significant doses of greed and betrayal, a touch of cannibalism, and a beautiful and faithful mahu — a third gender person named Mahana who becomes a friend and lover to both Billie and Bambi — creates a story set in a world that is far different from the America that Billie and Bambi have left behind.

 THE WILLOW CHRONICLE, VOL. 4